evilsocket/www.pwnagotchi.ai/content/configuration/_index.md

 4. On Network Manager on your PC/Host, (if there are no interfaces automatically added, you can attempt to add a new interface by selecting the mac address noted in **Step 3** for the interface profile) select Settings > IPv4 and then change from `automatic` to `manual`, then for your address, you'll need to configure it with a static IP address and then press apply in the top right:
      - IP: `10.0.0.1`
      - Netmask: `255.255.255.0`
+     - DNS (If Required): `8.8.8.8` (or whatever)
-5. Back in your terminal, type `ifconfig` and look for the interface that you found in **Step 3** and that you edited the settings for in **Step 4**.
+5. Back in your terminal, type `ifconfig` and look for the interface that you found in **Step 3**, and that you edited the settings for in **Step 4**.
 If you see the following on the second line of the interface that matches the mac address from **Step 3**, you should now be able to enter `ping 10.0.0.2` and receive a response from your pi.

 ```bash
 inet 10.0.0.1  netmask 255.255.255.0  broadcast 10.0.0.255